qq7221742/FPGA-Design/README.md

 One more thing
 --------------

-based on Xlinux enviroment, beware when you use it
+based on Xlinux environment, beware when you use it